Classifying spaces of finite groups of tame representation type: Chevalley groups in non-defining characteristic

-In this section, we describe why, if $G$ is a finite group of Lie type in non-defining characteristic $p$, $H_*\Omega BG\phat$ has polynomial growth.
-This is a consequence of a construction of Quillen~\cite{Quillen:1972a}, elaborated in Friedlander \cite{Friedlander:1976a,Friedlander:1982a}, Fiedorowicz and Priddy~\cite{Fiedorowicz/Priddy:1978a}, Wilkerson~\cite{Wilkerson:1974a}, and Kleinerman~\cite{Kleinerman:1982a}.
+In this section, we describe why, if $H$ is a finite Chevalley or twisted Chevalley group in non-torsion non-defining characteristic $\ell$, $H_*\Omega BH\ellhat$ has polynomial growth.\footnote{For the purposes of this section, we are working in characteristic $\ell$ rather than $p$, because we want to reserve $p$ for the characteristic of definition of the group.
+Also, $G$ denotes a compact Lie group, so the finite group is called $H$.} This is a consequence of a construction of Quillen~\cite{Quillen:1972a}, elaborated in Friedlander \cite{Friedlander:1976a,Friedlander:1982a}, Fiedorowicz and Priddy~\cite{Fiedorowicz/Priddy:1978a}, Wilkerson~\cite{Wilkerson:1974a}, and Kleinerman~\cite{Kleinerman:1982a}.